-Overall, there were just 25,840 chum caught by the CP fleet in 2023 vs. the 78,147 chum taken in 2022, while the spatial distribution of fishing again remained relatively constant year over year.
-The chum genetic stock identification for the catcher processor identified that just 10% of chum salmon bycatch in 2022 from the CP fleet were bound for coastal Western Alaska.
-Average bottom temperature and cold pool extent in the Eastern Bering Sea exhibits a strong correlation to chum salmon catches in the pollock fishery and 2023 was again a relatively "normal" year in terms of sea ice extent and bottom temperatures across the Bering Sea shelf.
-The significant reduction in chum salmon catches can be attributed to increased efforts by the fleet to avoid chum salmon as well as reduced distributional overlap with the pollock fishery due to unknown environmental factors.
+Overall, there were just 7,957 chum caught by the CP fleet in 2024 B season, another significant reduction over both 2022 and 2023, while the spatial distribution of fishing again remained relatively constant across all years.
+The chum genetic stock identification for the catcher-processor identified that just 4% of chum salmon bycatch in 2024 from the CP fleet were bound for coastal Western Alaska.
+This is the lowest known percentage in the 2011-2024 time series.
+Average bottom temperature and cold pool extent in the Eastern Bering Sea exhibits a strong correlation to chum salmon catches in the pollock fishery and 2024 was again a relatively "normal" year in terms of sea ice extent and bottom temperatures across the Bering Sea shelf.
+The significant reduction in chum salmon catches can be attributed mostly to reduced distributional overlap with the pollock fishery due to unknown environmental factors and enhanced avoidance measures.
+Note that the rolling hot spot program caused minimal movement of the fleet in 2024 due to extremely low chum salmon encounters.